ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 -   Helper text for input components (where it should be located, how it should be accessed).
 -   Do clients want an "Add new" list option option?
 Do we want to document how clients might show an "Add new" list option indicator in the dropdown?
+-   Does the client-user need to be able to specify a prefix and/or suffix that appears in the field?